 - Raccoons with thick tails and bright bands

 - Early arrival of crickets on the hearth

 - Spiders spinning larger than usual webs and entering the house in great numbers

 - Pigs gathering sticks

-- Insects marching a bee line rather than meandering
+- Insects marching in a line rather than meandering

 - Early seclusion of bees within the hive